 Light and darkness may be the most important influences on your circadian rhythm, but there are also other factors at play — some of them internal, some of them external.
 To explore this fascinating set of complex biological processes involving different parts of the brain and body, let’s start by defining — and connecting — a few key terms.

 The SCN is a special group of neurons (inside the brain’s hypothalamus) attuned to the roughly 24-hour cycle of changing light caused by the Earth’s orbit around the sun.

-Also known as the brain's master clock, the SCN is influenced by light and other external cues, and it regulates the body’s peripheral clocks with hormonal, neural, and nutritional signals.
-For example, at night, darkness cues the SCN to prompt your brain’s pineal gland to secrete melatonin to prep your body for sleep.
+Also known as the brain’s master clock, the SCN is influenced by light and other external cues, and it regulates the body’s peripheral clocks with hormonal, neural, and nutritional signals.
+For example, at night, darkness allows the SCN to prompt your brain’s pineal gland to secrete melatonin to prepare your body for sleep.

 Peripheral clocks are secondary circadian clocks present in nearly every tissue and organ system in the body.

 In near-constant communication with the SCN, peripheral clocks function in your immune system (in the spleen and lymph nodes), metabolism (in the liver, thyroid, and adrenal glands), digestion (in the liver, pancreas, and gut), and thermogenesis/body heat systems (in the heart and brown fat tissue).
 And even short durations of circadian misalignment can have negative impacts, such as producing pre-diabetic conditions in the body.